-- When a new user signs up, call mixpanel.alias("YOUR_USER_ID") once ;
+- When a new user signs up, call mixpanel.alias("YOUR_USER_ID") once.

 - When a user logs in, call mixpanel.identify("YOUR_USER_ID").

-After clicking through a few pages, she successfully signs up for an account.
+- After clicking through a few pages, she successfully signs up for an account.

-If you’ve already mapped email@example.com to Mixpanel distinct_id 12345, an attempt to then map firstname.lastname@example.org to Mixpanel distinct_id 67890 will silently fail.
+If you’ve already mapped “firstname.lastname@example.org” to Mixpanel distinct_id “12345”, any attempt to map email@example.com to Mixpanel distinct_id 67890 fails.